NateM024/chess-blunder-heatmap/README.md

 - **Downloads your games** from Lichess via the API (PGN format).
 - **Analyze blunders automatically** using Stockfish (local engine).
 - **Generate a heatmap visualization** showing which squares have the highest blunder frequency.
+- **Filter the heatmap visualization** by player color and piece location.
 - Simple, clean GUI output with adjustable figure size and a bottom-positioned colorbar.

 ---